 There is no such thing as ‘away’.
 When we throw something away it must go somewhere.

 The idea that everything we consumer MUST take up space before, during, and after we use it is a great foundation for making more sustainable decisions.
 Living sustainably is as easy as remembering that EVERYTHING has to end up SOMEWHERE.

 We don’t recommend that you start over and discard everything.
 Instead, we suggest that you work with what is available and, as they run out, make a list of eco-friendly, plastic-free options.
-We launched with three cleaners that are focused on the main areas of our home: living, bathroom, and kitchen.
-The cleaners are able to handle almost any cleaning task, reducing the amount of products needed in your home.
 Even the biggest waves, start as small ripples.